riney/real-c64-bot/README.md

 ## Concepts

-* Listeners stream in messages from their respective sources (Mastodon, Discord... pigeons) and enqueue them,
+* Gateways stream in messages from their respective sources (Mastodon, Discord... pigeons) and enqueue them,
 * A chain of workers handle the message:
     * Code is extracted from the message and tokenized (using [petcat](https://vice-emu.sourceforge.io/vice_16.html) from the [VICE](https://vice-emu.sourceforge.io/vice_16.html) project)
     * The tokenized code is uploaded to the C64 (using the Ultimate's FTP capabilities)
     * Video capture is started, and the code is executed (using the Ultimate's Telnet remote control features)
         * Video capture is handled by a Raspberry Pi 4 with a USB CVBS (composite) capture device (to be documented)
-    * A reply is sent to the original source, with the video attached.
+    * A reply is sent to the original source via the appropriate gateway, with the video attached.

 ```mermaid
 flowchart